-10.2 The retained / third-party trees will be protected using up-to-date methodology and guidance provided by the current British Standards (BS 5837:2012).
+10.3 The retained / third-party trees will be protected using up-to-date methodology and guidance provided by the current British Standards (BS 58378:2012).
 To this end, a site-specific AMS and TPP have been provided.
 These are found in Section 11 and Appendix 9 respectively.

-10.3 Provided the recommendations laid out in this report are followed, the proposals will not detrimentally affect the trees or the character and appearance of the local area.
+10.3 Provided the recommendations laid out in this report are followed, the proposals will not detrimentally affect the trees and, with a well thought out tree planting and landscaping scheme, will improve and enhance the character, appearance and biodiversity of the local area.